Botswana - Country Commercial Guide

 Overview

 In 2014, Botswana and Namibia signed an agreement to establish a jointly run company that will supervise the construction of the Trans-Kalahari Railroad.
-The project, which has been under consideration for years, is estimated to cost upwards of $15 billion to build and was proposed as the export route for Botswana’s estimated 212 billion tons in coal reserves.
+The project, which has been under consideration for years, is estimated to cost upwards of $15 billion to build and was proposed as the export route for Botswana’s estimated 212 billion metric tonnes in coal reserves.
 The GoB is looking at converting the project from a coal railway to a multi-commodity line to attract investors.
-The Ministry of Minerals and Energy through Botswana Oil Limited company has pre-qualified bidders for the Coal to Liquid project and, in the current financial year, will contract private sector partners to finance, construct and operate the project.
+The Ministry of Minerals and Energy through Botswana Oil Limited company has pre-qualified bidders for the coal-to-liquid fuels project (Ikaegeng XTL project) and is still in pursuit of securing a partner to develop the project through a PPP model.

 U.S.-based companies have captured a sizable portion of the mining equipment market.
 Mining equipment is supplied by distributors mainly located in South Africa and recorded as imports from the country of supply and not as imports from the country of origin, hence the understated value of imports from the United States.
-All heavy equipment and machinery are imported, as there is no local production or assembly.
-Local distributors tend to focus on light industrial, non-specialized equipment for mines, e.g., switches, pumps, and cleaning equipment rather than heavy mining equipment.
+All heavy equipment and machinery are imported; there is no local production or assembly.
+Local distributors tend to focus on light industrial, non-specialized equipment for mines (e.g., switches, pumps, and cleaning equipment) rather than heavy mining equipment.
 Distributors report that mines in Botswana, in general, are interested in purchasing high quality, long-lasting industrial equipment with robust warranties and therefore are less price-sensitive than most industries in the country.

 In 2014, the GoB and the Chamber of Mines created a committee to oversee the purchase of mining supplies with a 10 percent preference towards those produced locally.
 Compliance is not legally required but is strongly recommended.
 The De Beers Group and its affiliated mines employ this practice, and it is regarded as an industry standard.